Natalie Carnes, Ph.D.

 Books

 Motherhood: A Confession.
-Stanford, CA: Stanford University Press, 2020.
+Stanford University Press, 2020.

 Courses Taught at Baylor